 On this page:

 A financial aid consortium agreement is a contract between you, a home school (the school from which you plan to graduate) and a visiting school (the school you’d like to “visit” and transfer credits back to your home school for degree/certificate completion).
-It allows your home school to award and disburse your financial aid for a specific enrollment period (such as a term, like Fall or Spring) to help pay for costs you may incur because you are enrolled at a visiting school.
+It allows your home school to award and disburse your financial aid for a specific enrollment period (such as Summer, Fall or Spring) to help pay for costs you may incur because you are enrolled at a visiting school.

 Schedule an appointment with your Wright State Academic Advisor to complete Section II of the Consortium Agreement form.
 Your financial aid and scholarship awards may be reduced or canceled as a result of a financial aid consortium agreement.